mongodb/docs-realm/docs-release-notes.md

 ## Flutter SDK

-- Serialization: Add new page for serialization of objects to and from EJSON.
+- Realm Database/Serialization: Add new page for serialization of objects to and from EJSON.

 ## Node.js SDK